fbpx

 Take a look at this blog to find out what one medical student learned from their hospital placement.

-How Do I Get Hospital Placements?
+How Do I Get Hospital Work Experience?

 If you’re lucky enough to know someone who works in a hospital, ask if they can help you to arrange a placement.
 If not, the next port of call should be your school.
 You can also get in touch with the education department or postgraduate centre at your local NHS Trust.